DavidJDallas/DDIANotes/Part1/Chapter3.md

 <h3> SSTables and LSM-Trees </h3>

 Building on from hash indexes - this solves the problem in hash indexes of the inefficiency for queries over ranges of values.
-Each file segment is now in sorted order.
+Each file segment is now in sorted order, with a sort done on the key.
+This first part is called a SSTable (sorted-string table).

 The general conceptual idea is: save up a bunch of records in memory, and then write to a file segment in sorted order.
 In batches.